DFE-Digital/get-into-teaching-app/app/views/content/ways-to-train.md

 There are different ways to get qualified teacher status.

-If you have a degree you can [go back to university as a postgraduate student](#go-back-to-university-as-a-postgraduate-student) or [find training led by a school or group of schools](#training-led-by-a-school-or-group-of-schools).
+If you have a degree you can [go back to university as a postgraduate student](#go-back-to-university-as-a-postgraduate-student) or [train as you teach at a school or group of schools](#train-as-you-teach-at-a-school-or-group-of-schools).

 [If you do not have a degree](#if-you-do-not-have-a-degree) you can do an undergraduate course.